IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 {: .grid}

-*Note 1: Transaction Resource Subscription Search [ITI-113] is required if Actor Resource Notification Subscriber supports at least one among the options: "Subscription Search" and "SubscriptionTopic Search"	, see Section 54.2 Actor Options.*
+*Note 1: Transaction Resource Subscription Search [ITI-113] is required if Actor Resource Notification Subscriber supports at least one among the options: "Subscription Search" and "_SubscriptionTopic Search", see Section_ 54.2 Actor Options.*

 ### 1:54.1.1 Actors